harishpathak/HPDocumentScanner/README.md

 # HPDocumentScanner
-It is a project to scan multi-page documents and make pdf out of images.
+It is a iOS app to scan multi-page documents and make pdf out of images.